n-j-m06/Acadia/README.md

 ### ⚖️ College Comparison
 Evaluate multiple institutions side-by-side to identify the best fit.

-### ❤️ Saved Colleges
-Bookmark and revisit colleges for future reference.

 ### 🔐 Authentication
 Secure user registration and login using JWT-based authentication.